123avi/authorizer/README.md

 # Authorizer
 The Authorizer application authorizes a transaction for a specific account following a set of predefined rules.

-The application aggregates all transaction in 2 minutes interval, once the aggregation interval completes the transactions will be executed according to the time defined in transaction
+The application aggregates all transactions within 2 minutes interval, once the aggregation interval completes, the transactions will be executed according to the time defined in transaction.

 ## The application:
 Appication is written in [Scala](https://docs.scala-lang.org/) and based on [Akka actors](https://doc.akka.io/docs/akka/current/actors.html) .